Current as of March 2015 | Download print version (in PDF)

 The Australian Charities and Not-for-profits Commission Act 2012 (ACNC Act) governs eligibility of a not-for-profit entity to be registered as a charity, and it establishes governance standards and reporting requirements that registered organizations must meet to maintain their registration.
 Registration is a prerequisite for access to Commonwealth tax concessions and for other purposes.
 The ACNC came into effect on 3 December 2012, new governance standards for charities became operational 1 July 2013, and the statutory definition of charity established by the Charities Act 2013 came into effect on 1 January 2014.

-In 2013 the incoming government proposed a bill to repeal the ACNC Act and abolish the ACNC, but as of September 2014 had not settled on a replacement or its details; as such, however, it may be important for researchers to verify the status of the Act.
+In 2013 the incoming government proposed a bill to repeal the ACNC Act and abolish the ACNC, but as of January 2015 had not settled on a replacement or its details.
+Furthermore, the government minister responsible for the bill indicated in early 2015 that it was not a priority.
+Nonetheless, it may be important for researchers to verify the status of the Act.

 Key legislation includes: